RobertElderSoftware/roberteldersoftwarediff/README.md

 #  BEAUTIFUL TERMINAL DIFFS, EVERYWHERE

-This repository contains several different bodies of work, include a terminal based diff tool:
+This repository contains several different bodies of work, including a terminal based diff tool:

 -  roberteldersoftwarediff.py:  A terminal based diff tool with support for unicode and a few other encodings.